pinnaculum/galacteek/galacteek/docs/manual/en/did.rst

 innovations, but it has failed to give netizens of the world a true sense of control over their digital identity, leaving us in the current state: weak control over our digital identities, and no control over what we publish.
-The dweb, thanks to the power of its protocols, erases the slavery model of the ancient client-server paradigm.
+The dweb has the potential to fix the power imbalance of the old client-server paradigm.

-Your thoughts matter and have value, stop being a slave, and express yourself on the dweb freely.

 Enter IPID
 ----------